jaredlang/autogen-agents/6c.customer-service-REST/observation.md

 ## Next steps

 1. API spec download and analysis are required for any API service call.
 It should be stored in the memory for the future use.
-2. The requests lib is not included in the image.
+2. The requests lib is not included in the docker image.
 I wonder if it is possible to use some custom images with popular libs preloaded.